Chlamydia is a bacterial infection. It's one of the most common sexually transmitted infections in the UK.

 - sharing sex toys that aren't washed or covered with a new condom each time they're used

 - infected semen or vaginal fluid getting into your eye

 Chlamydia can also be passed by a pregnant woman to her baby.

 Most people with chlamydia don't notice any symptoms and don't know they have it.

 If you do develop symptoms, you may experience:

 - unusual discharge from the vagina, penis or rectum (back passage)

-- pain in the tummy, bleeding after sex, and bleeding between periods
+- pain in the lower tummy, bleeding after sex, and bleeding between periods

 - pain in the testicles

 - red, sticky eyes